felwal/felwal.github.io/content/projects/ar-escaperoom.md

 weight: 5
 ---

 In order to win the player completes four puzzles, collecting the codes and keys required to open the door and escape.

-{{< youtube Qgya8fgqN-o >}}

 We used books as tangibles as they can be handled with one hand, be used for image recognition, and most people have some at home.

 ### Meta puzzle

 The Meta puzzle ties together all the other four puzzles with four locks.
 In accordance with the "open structure", they can be solved in any order:

-{{< figrow >}}
+{{< figrow force-row=true >}}
     {{< figure src="/images/escaperoom-lock-1.png" >}}
     {{< figure src="/images/escaperoom-structure.jpg" outline=true >}}
 {{< /figrow >}}